Degrees and Certifications:

 BA, University of Arizona (Major: English Minor: Psychology)

-Outside of class, I enjoy cooking and baking.
+Outside of class, I enjoy cooking, baking, and sometimes dancing.
 My family and I also travel to Mexico a few times a year.
-I am able to understand, speak, and write in Spanish (though I'm not a master at it).
+I am able to understand, speak, and write in Spanish.

 As a student, I had many great teachers, but my high school German teacher, Frau Duisberg, at Amphi High had the greatest influence on me.
 She always encouraged us to learn beyond the subject we were learning in the classroom.
 I am forever grateful to her, and look to her for guidance and passion.
 Her enthusiasm went beyond teaching us German, and as a result I learned more than the German language in her classroom.
 I also had a great history teacher in 8th grade, Mr. Rowe, who formerly taught at Coronado.
 These teachers were inspiring to me as a student, and continue to inspire me as an adult, even after all these years.